Make everyone feel the warmth and comfort of your home with a smooth, thick, and sweet Plantain Porridge.

 Frequently Asked Questions

 Yes, it is.
 Just like ripe ones, green and unripe ones are also healthy.
-Green plantain porridge can promote healthy weight loss, heart health, and better brain function!
+Plantain porridge can promote healthy weight loss, heart health, and better brain function!
+It’s also good for digestion, blood pressure, and cholesterol levels.

 Sweet Plantain Porridge